kyma-incubator/compass/docs/compass/03-01-security.md

 The Integration Systems either can use OAuth credentials for authentication (created via the `requestClientCredentialsForIntegrationSystem` mutation), or a client certificate, issued by an external issuer, which is trusted by Compass.

 The latter authentication mechanism is plugged into Compass Connector.
 It can be configured to trust a specific certificate subject and based on that subject, to set the Consumer type to _Integration System_, and grant it access to a set of tenant types.
 This mechanism is more restrictive than the one that uses OAuth client.
-The provider tenant is specified in the `Tenant` header.
+The consumer tenant is specified in the `Tenant` header.

 **Compass Director Flow:**